-In order to demonstrate that a building is net zero carbon, a minimum level of information is required to be publicly disclosed, as per the templates in UKGBC’s framework (downloadable versions below).
+To demonstrate that a building is net zero carbon, a minimum level of information is required to be publicly disclosed, as per the templates below.
 This information should be disclosed through an easily accessible publication, such as an organisation’s annual sustainability report or clearly presented on a website.

-The information should be the subject of a third-party audit by an organisation with relevant expertise.
-The audit should provide transparency on the sources and processes used to determine the net zero carbon balance, however auditors would not be required to verify specific figures (e.g. checking of energy meters).
+The information should be the subject of a third-party audit by an organisation with relevant expertise and independence from the stakeholder making the claim.
+The audit should clearly provide the sources and processes used to determine the net zero carbon balance.
+However, auditors are not required to verify specific figures (e.g. checking of energy meters).

 Guidance on marketing and communications

 Many organisations that are leading the way on net zero are rightly keen to profile their ambitions and achievements.
 However, it is vital that communications around net zero are specific and transparent to avoid misinterpretation.